 About Melissa

 Melissa evaluates a company's needs by assessing how much credit risk it can assume.
 She also determines its cash burn rate to determine whether the client has enough available cash to meet its liquidity needs.
-She recognizes that her clients, who are very conservative and risk averse, value having an advisor whom they can trust and who is always accessible, as well as J.P.
+Melissa recognizes that her clients—who are very conservative and risk averse value having an advisor whom they can trust and who is always accessible.
+They welcome J.P.
 Morgan's competitive fees and the investment portfolio reporting that she provides them through Clearwater Analytics.

 Melissa joined J.P.
 Morgan in 2013.
-Previously, she was a Managing Director at Deutsche Bank Alex Brown (2007–2013) in San Francisco.
-She began her career at Lehman Brothers in NYC in 1995; she relocated to the firm's San Francisco office in 1997 and worked there until 2007.
+Previously, she was a Managing Director at Deutsche Bank Alex Brown (2007 2013) in San Francisco.
+Melissa began her career at Lehman Brothers in NYC in 1995.
+She relocated to the firm's San Francisco office in 1997 and worked there until 2007.

 Insights